 According to a recent survey by the Crop Protection Association, homeowners in the UK typically spend around £1,800 trying to get rid of Japanese knotweed on their properties.
 The hefty figure can leap up to £4,000 for some, however, meaning this is one almighty weed that can also punch a severe dent in your bank balance.
 But that’s small change when you consider what Japanese knotweed can do to the overall value of a property — its presence can mean homes can lose up to half their value, or even be unsellable.

 There’s no end to the nightmare that is Japanese knotweed when you consider the legal implications of not dealing with it properly.
 Allowing it to spread onto neighbouring properties could result in an anti-social behaviour order being issued — and a hefty fine.
 That’s because the government says it has “the ability to spread and pose serious threats to biodiversity, the economy and human health”.
-Not disposing of it properly, once it’s removed from a property, could result in prosecution and a spell behind bars.
+Not disposing of it properly, once it’s removed from a property, could result in prosecution.

 The best Japanese knotweed eradication companies operating in the UK today provide residential and commercial customers with an insurance-backed guarantee for their work — giving them much-needed peace of mind that their battle with this brutal plant is finally over.